 I was also attracted to the idea of being out in the wilderness and having to be self-sufficient, although it made me a little nervous too.
 Three weeks felt doable!

-- Do I have time to hike the trail and when should I do it?
+Do I have time to hike the trail?
+When should I do it?

 I had to get an idea of when I could start and how many days I was likely to spend on the trail.
 In addition to my personal commitments I also considered things like my fitness level and trail conditions.
 Having a basic itinerary allowed me to start planning key things, including applying for a permit at the right time and booking travel.

 Completing the trail doesn’t need to be expensive, but if you are coming from overseas like I did, you are already adding on significant and unavoidable costs due to flights and accommodation.

 In some respects I would have loved someone to go with and there are definite advantages to having the right person with you.
 But overall, I’m so pleased that I went solo.

 This is quite individual.
 I met people who had made complex freeze-dried meals, been on multiple training hikes with their bag, and had their kit fine-tuned to within a gram.
 This wasn’t me.
 However, you are going to need some time over the next few months to accommodate whatever level of planning and preparation you are comfortable with.